 10. MYTH: “I can’t be a living organ donor during the COVID-19 pandemic.”

-FACT: While some transplant programs temporarily postponed living organ donation surgeries due to the COVID-19 pandemic, nearly all continued to perform lifesaving transplant surgeries.
-Nearly all transplant hospitals throughout the United States have resumed transplantation of living and deceased organs.
-Despite COVID-19, more than 25,000 transplants (living and deceased) have taken place in the U.S. so far in 2020.
+FACT: While some transplant programs temporarily postponed living organ donation surgeries in the early months of the COVID-19 pandemic, nearly all continued to perform lifesaving transplant surgeries.
+Hospitals throughout the United States have resumed transplantation of living and deceased organs.
+Despite COVID-19, more than 41,000 transplants (living and deceased) were performed in the U.S. in 2021, an increase of 5.9 percent over 2020 and the first time the annual total exceeded the 40,000 milestone.

 11. MYTH: “It’s difficult to become a registered organ donor in New York State.”